Stratton, Dorset: Roads

 The village lies on or near the Roman road linking Durnovaria (Dorchester) with Lindinis (Ilchester).
 This road passed through Bradford Peverell and crossed the River Frome and its flood plain, passed the current village and then followed a line approximately along the track to Grimstone Dairy, then near Grimstone Viaduct and then along the line of the A37 towards Yeovil on the section known as Long Ash Lane.

 By mediaeval times it seems that although the same line was used for the main road west of the village, to the east an alternative route was used.
 This followed the current line of the A37 to Wrackleford, then through Charminster, up East Hill and then into Dorchester through Burton.

-A Turnpike trust, the Maiden Newton Trust, was established in 1777-8 and included the main road through the parish.
+A turnpike trust, the Maiden Newton Trust, was established by the Somerset and Dorset Roads Act 1778 (18 Geo.
+3. c.
+95), and included the main road through the parish.
 It seems that originally the same line was used for this turnpike.
 A route from Frampton to the main road near Winterbourne Steepleton was included in this trust but did not pass through the Stratton parish, being on a more direct route near Muckleford.
-In 1797-8 a continuing act was passed for this trust.
-This 1797-8 act changed part of the line of the main road and part of the route from Frampton to the main road at Winterbourne Steepleton to what are now the existing roads.
+A continuing act, the Roads from Barwick, Maiden Newton, Broadwindsor, Beaminster and Frampton Act 1798 (38 Geo.
+3. c. xxii) was passed for this trust.
+This 1798 act changed part of the line of the main road and part of the route from Frampton to the main road at Winterbourne Steepleton to what are now the existing roads.
 The part of the future A37 between Stratton village and Grimstone kept to a more level route south of the previous route and linked up to a new road near Muckleford on the route towards Winterbourne Steepleton at a point called Brewers Ash.
 The toll house at this corner still exists.
 The original route from Muckleford directly to Frampton fell into disuse.
 There had been a toll gate in Grimstone before this date but this must have been at a different location.

-Although not in Stratton parish, it may be noted that it was not until the third continuing act of 1840 that the new road between Wrackleford and Dorchester was authorized.
+Although not in Stratton parish, it may be noted that it was not until the third continuing act of Parliament, the Maiden Newton Roads Act 1840 (3 & 4 Vict. c. lxv), that the new road between Wrackleford and Dorchester was authorized.
 This left the previous route just west of Charminster and crossed the meadows to join the previous road at the Bottom of the Grove in Dorchester, the now familiar road into Dorchester.

 The last major change to the route of the main road within the parish was the Stratton bypass.
 This was built in 1967 between the village and the railway line and necessitated the demolition of the village school which stood at the west end of the village near the railway line.